Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

-Adam Duvall and his .381 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Los Angeles Dodgers and Lance Lynn on August 25 at 7:10 PM ET.
+Adam Duvall -- hitting .317 in his past 10 games -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Julio Urias on the mound, on August 26 at 4:10 PM ET.

-He had two hits (going 2-for-3 with a double and an RBI) in his most recent game against the Astros.
+In his last game he had a one-hit performance (1-for-5) against the Dodgers.

 Adam Duvall Game Info & Props vs. the Dodgers